Trip Ideas to Enjoy the Fall Colour Season

 Beach in October, well maybe a swim might not be in the plan, having a Lake Superior beach all to yourself is candy for the soul.
 While favourites like Old Woman Bay or Sandy Beach near Wawa are obvious choices, hidden coves and off-the-beaten-path pockets of sand abound along Algoma’s lakes, big and small.

-From the easy access to the Scenic High Falls near Wawa, Chippewa Falls along Highway 17 or Sand River Falls in Lake Superior Provincial Park to the remote Aubrey Falls or the local secret falls along the Robertson Cliffs trail.
+From easy access to the Scenic High Falls near Wawa to Chippewa Falls along Highway 17, or Sand River Falls in Lake Superior Provincial Park.
+See the remote Aubrey Falls or the local secret falls along the Robertson Cliffs trail.
 Chasing waterfalls in Algoma is a worthy pursuit in any season but perhaps best when framed by the colours of fall.

 9. The Cabin

-While there are plenty of things to do to take in the fall colours, sometimes the best activity is no activity at all, and the best fall colour view is from the window of a cozy cabin in the wood in the company of a roaring fire.
-With the hustle and bustle of the summer vacation season behind us, the many Algoma cottage resorts and lodges offer a perfect way to get away from it all; fall colours included, of course.
+While there are plenty of things to do to take in the fall colours, sometimes the best activity is no activity at all.
+The best fall colour view can be from the window of a cozy cabin in the woods in the company of a roaring fire.
+With the hustle and bustle of the summer vacation season behind us, the many Algoma cottage resorts and lodges offer a perfect way to get away from it all.
+Fall colours included, of course.

 If fall colours are what you are after, Algoma has you covered, but you know, there are more ways to do fall in Algoma than meets the eye.